irstavr/MyDataStructures/SymbolTable/README.md

 # Symbol Table

 This is an implementation of a symbol table data structure.
-It is designed as a 'Spaghetti stack' and depends on a generic hash table, in which keys are strings and values can be of whatever value,  and lists for storing the buckets of every element of the table. <br>
+It is designed as a 'Spaghetti stack' and depends on a generic hash table, in which keys are strings and values can be of whatever value, elements of the same hashing value are stored into collision lists on every table's element. <br>

 ### Structures:
 - Hash Table